cares0/rest-docs-kdsl/docs/docs/intro.md

     }
 }
 ```
-This code is much more readable and provides clear descriptions for each element.
+This code is much more readable and provides clear descriptions for each field.

 ### 2. Ease of Checking API Specifications
-All DSLs can be written based on Kotlin’s functional programming principles,
+All DSLs can be written based on Kotlin's functional programming,
 with each function having a specific DSL class as its receiver.

 In the example above, `queryParameters` and `responseBody` functions are member functions of the DSL class `ExampleApiSpec`,
 and the second parameter of the `document` function is a function with `ExampleApiSpec` as its receiver.

-Therefore, using your IDE's code completion feature,
+Thus, by leveraging the code completion feature of the IDE,
-you can easily verify the specifications of an API using the `this` keyword.
+you can easily verify the API specifications using the `this` keyword.
 ```kotlin
 document(ExampleApiSpec("identifier")) {
     this.queryParameters {